-The configuration and use of the TSM archive/retrieve client software differs subtly from the TSM Backup/Restore client.
+The configuration and use of the HFS archive/retrieve client software differs subtly from the HFS Backup/Restore client software.
 For this reason you are strongly encouraged to read the following sections in order.

 2. Software Installation & Configuration

-The TSM Archive client uses the same software as the TSM backup client.
-Consequently those archive clients which have already installed and are using the TSM software for backup, will just need to follow the additional configuration steps available from the links below, in order to use the HFS archive service.
+The HFS Archive client uses the same software as the HFS backup client; namely IBM TSM now rebranded as IBM Spectrum Protect starting with version 8 of the software.
+Consequently those archive clients which have already installed and are using the software for backup, will just need to follow the additional configuration steps available from the links below, in order to use the HFS archive service.

-If your machine does not already have the TSM software installed then you should first click the appropriate link below to first download and install the TSM client software.
+If your machine does not already have the HFS backup client software installed then you should first click the appropriate link below to first download and install that as below: